Achieving a balanced, centred and governed mind so you’re not ruled by the instability of emotion

 Each time you’re faced with an experience or event, you’re likely to evaluate it and project your values onto it:

-Scenario A – you perceive it to be more supportive than challenging
+Scenario A – In your mind you perceive it to be more supportive than challenging

 When you perceive whatever is going on as being more supportive than challenging to yourself, you activate your parasympathetic nervous system and elation in your epigenetics.
 As a result, you are likely to create physiological and psychological motor responses to seek it out and embrace it.
 In some cases, if the ratios of your perception are extremely high and supportive in nature, you might even become addicted and compulsively driven to it because you perceive that you can’t live without it.
-If you prefer to watch the video, click below. ↓
+If you prefer to watch the video on the Power of Your Governed Mind vs The Instability of Emotions, click below. ↓

-Scenario B – you perceive it to be more challenging than supportive
+Scenario B – In your mind you perceive it to be more challenging than supportive

 This survival response is often necessary – for example, if you are about to be knocked over by a car or eaten by a lion – but it is still an extrinsic and emotional response.